rahulkumargit1/Loan-Approval-Prediction/Readme.md

 Model and preprocessor saved successfully

-7. Run the Flask Backend
-Start the Flask API:
+Run the Flask Backend:Start the Flask API: python app.py
-python app.py

-The API will be available at http://localhost:5000.
-Test the API by visiting http://localhost:5000/ (should return {"message": "Loan Approval Prediction API is running"}).
+Access at http://localhost:5000.
+Test with http://localhost:5000/ (returns {"message": "Loan Approval Prediction API is running"}).

-8. Run the Frontend
-Serve the frontend files using Python’s HTTP server: python -m http.server 8000 --directory static --bind 127.0.0.1
+Run the Frontend:Serve the frontend: python -m http.server 8000 --directory static --bind 127.0.0.1

-Open http://localhost:8000 in a web browser to access the input form.
+Open http://localhost:8000 in a browser.

 Usage

 Access the Web Interface:

 Navigate to http://localhost:8000.
-Fill out the form with applicant details, such as:
+Fill out the form with applicant details, e.g.:
 Number of Dependents: 2
 Education: Graduate
 Self Employed: No